zaphosting/docs/docs/arma3-serverconfig.md

 The Server.cfg of Arma 3 is required for the operation of any Arma 3 server and offers a variety of Possibility to configure an Arma 3 server individually.

-The Server.cfg is edited either directly via FTP on a pre-installed game server, root server or VPS.
+The Server.cfg is edited either directly via FTP on a pre-installed game server or VPS.
 With a game server the menu item Configs is also available on the left side in the game server interface, from there the Server.cfg can be edited with a few clicks.